 This Japanese motion picture reel shows the USS Los Angeles test “landing” on the flattop USS Saratoga, followed by a map showing how rigid airships could patrol the Pacific approaches from masts in the Hawaiian, Midway and the Aleutians Islands.
 A specific frame enlarged at left; it is an amazing parallel to (if not just a translation of) a Goodyear–Zeppelin booklet.
 The voice-over describes the rigid’s long-range capabilities.

 The continued Japanese respect for the rigid airship at Pearl Harbor is shown by their detachment of airplanes sent to attack the airfield and what remained of the mast at Ewa.
 It’s likely the Japanese assumed the Americans had the fortitude to reactivate that Class B rigid base.
-Indeed, many others assumed the huge investment made in the rigid airship – not to mention the many lives sacrificed in the pursuit of its perfection – would not be discarded by political whim.
+Indeed, many others assumed the huge investment made in the rigid airship – not to mention the many lives sacrificed in the pursuit of its perfection – would not be discarded on political whim.
 Instead, “Mr. Roosevelt’s Navy” entered WWII without a single aircraft capable of carrying cargo from the Pacific Coast to Hawaii, and an atrophied LTA industrial base.

 Undaunted, a half-decade after the Durand Report, two outspoken young iconoclast US Navy Lieutenants (future Captains) – Richard Barkley and Frank Buckley – sounded off against the flattop-carrier-only mentality in the USNI’s PROCEEDINGS, in an article entitled “Carrier Crisis.”
 Further risking their Navy careers, they self-published “The Rigid Airship In Peace and War.” (right) Their radical recommendations, including a solid plan for a fifty fighter-plane-carrying, hydrogen-lifted fleet of 20 million cubic foot rigids, were likewise ignored.
-(Only a few copies of their book are thought to still exist.)
+(Only a few copies of their book are known to still exist.)

 With the advent of computer-generated imaging, the rigid airship need no longer be limited to repeating grainy overused images to fill a time slot.
 Even some inexpensive TV shows have purchased wide screen Hi-Def computer graphics.
 However, unless the facts behind the re-creations are right, new projects would be little more than farce.
 So we need to re-examine the actual history.
 But least we get ahead of ourselves…